NI LabVIEW RIO Evaluation Kit FAQ

 Failure to install software to a detected target may be due to the target having an IP address on a different subnet.
 The last step on the Hardware Detection troubleshooting page explains how to manually clear your IP address so that you can reconfigure it with the utility.
 These steps are as follows:

 1. Hold the Reset button down for 5 seconds, then release it.
-The Status
+The Status LED turns on, then starts blinking three times every few seconds.
+The device is now in Safe Mode to attempt a new DHCP connection.

-2. Hold the Reset button down for 5 s, then release it.
-The Status LED
+2. Hold the Reset button down for 5 seconds, then release it.
+The Status LED repeats the same behavior.
+The RIO evaluation device attempts to establish

 4. Press and release the Reset button to reboot the device.

-After doing this, wait a few moments for your target to finish booting and select Rescan for Targets on the Hardware Detection page.
 Your target should appear (again), but this time you should be prompted to configure its network settings.
 If this succeeds, the setup utility should now be able to communicate with your target.

 The setup program gets to the Hardware Test step, but it shows a Deployment Failed error.

 If the target is not configured correctly, deployment will fail and you should see a troubleshooting screen.
 If there do not seem to be any problems with the hardware connections and settings, the target software may have somehow become corrupt.
 To perform a system restore on the target, note the warnings in the setup program and select Restore Target System.
-This will reformat the target, prompt you to configure the target's IP address (see above), and then re-image the target.
-This process may take several minutes.
-Once this completes, the program should attempt to test the target again.

 The setup program says that "Deployment Finished," but I do not see the LCD displaying text.